How to sleep during a heatwave, according to experts

 These include 25C for central England and Wales - where it has been forecast the threshold could be exceeded - and 28C for London and the South East.

-Forecasters said temperatures are expected to remain at around 18C at night, which could lead to some “rather uncomfortable” nights.
+Forecasters said temperatures are expected to remain at around 20C at night, which could lead to some “rather uncomfortable” nights.

 According to Dr Nerina Ramlakhan, a sleep expert at Silentnight, the optimal bedroom temperature for sleeping is between 16C and 21C, and your brain needs to be slightly cooler than the rest of your body.